 Historically, a significant portion of our revenue has been derived from relatively few customers, due in part to the consolidation of media customers.
-Sales to our top 10 customers in the three and six months ended July 1, 2022 accounted for approximately 70% and 69% of our net revenue, respectively, compared to 55% and 57% for the corresponding periods in 2021.
+Sales to our top 10 customers in the three and six months ended June 30, 2023 accounted for approximately 68% and 67% of our net revenue, respectively, compared to 70% and 69% for the corresponding periods in 2022.
 Although we continue to seek to broaden our customer base by penetrating new markets and further expanding internationally, we expect to see continuing industry consolidation and customer concentration.

-During the three and six months ended July 1, 2022, Comcast accounted for approximately 37% and 34% of our net revenue, respectively.
-During the three and six months ended July 2, 2021, Comcast accounted for approximately 31% and 27% of our net revenue, respectively.
-During the three and six months ended July 1, 2022, Intelsat accounted for approximately 11% and 12% of our net revenue, respectively.
+During the three and six months ended June 30, 2023, Comcast accounted for approximately 47% of our net revenue, compared to 37% and 34% in the corresponding periods in 2022.
 Further consolidation in the cable industry could lead to additional revenue concentration for us.
 The loss of any significant customer, or any material reduction in orders from any other significant customer, or our failure to qualify our new products with any significant customer could materially and adversely affect, either long term or in a particular quarter, our operating results, financial condition and cash flows.
-Further, while Comcast's election to license our CableOS software contains commitments in license fees to us, if Comcast deploys our solutions more slowly or at a scale that is lower than we anticipate, our operating results, financial condition and cash flows could be materially and adversely effected.
+Further, while Comcast's election to license our CableOS software contains commitments in license fees to us, if Comcast deploys our solutions slower or at a scale that is lower than we anticipate, our operating results, financial condition and cash flows could be materially and adversely effected.